LNB283/Repo1/Certifications.md

 # Certifications
-Share resources used to prepare certifications
+Resources used to prepare certifications
 # Resources
 - CompTIA
   - A+